time-link/timelink-kleio/README.md

 # Kleio translation services for Timelink.

-`kleio-server` provides access to translation services of _Kleio_ files.
+`kleio-server` provides access to translation services for _Kleio_ files.

 ## About `Kleio` files